shrwnsan/gemini-cli-openrouter/README.md

 - If you encounter any issues, review the **[Troubleshooting guide](./docs/troubleshooting.md)**.
 - For more comprehensive documentation, see the [full documentation](./docs/index.md).
 - Take a look at some [popular tasks](#popular-tasks) for more inspiration.

+### OpenRouter Support

+This fork includes support for using Gemini models through the OpenRouter API, providing an alternative authentication method.
+See the [OpenRouter guide](./docs/openrouter.md) for details.

 ### Troubleshooting